Make TS Stick

 - Callback func is not definite in

-- Type challenges
+.then - Type challenges

-is a TypeScript private field, and while type-checking helps ensure we do not access it improperly, at runtime it’s accessible outside the class.
+#fieldNameis a JS private field, and it’s actually inaccessible outside of the class at runtimeprivate filedNameis a TypeScript private field, and while type-checking helps ensure we do not access it improperly, at runtime it’s accessible outside the class.

 Make variable immutable